Oz the Great and Powerful

+It is Disney's third film adaptation of Baum's works, following Return to Oz (1985) and the television film The Muppets' Wizard of Oz (2005).
 Kapner began developing an origin story for the Wizard of Oz after a lifelong interest in wanting to create one for the character.
 Walt Disney Pictures commissioned the film's production in 2009 with Joe Roth as producer and Grant Curtis, Joshua Donen, Philip Steuer and Palak Patel serving as executive producers.
 Raimi was hired to direct the following year.
-After Robert Downey Jr. and Johnny Depp declined the titular role, Franco was cast in February 2011 with principal photography commencing five months later.
-Danny Elfman composed the film's score.
+After Robert Downey Jr. and Johnny Depp declined the title role in January and February 2011, Franco was cast.
+Filming took place from July to December 2011.
+Danny Elfman composed the music score for the film.

-Oz the Great and Powerful premiered at the El Capitan Theatre on February 14, 2013, followed by a general theatrical release on March 8, 2013, in Disney Digital 3D, RealD 3D and IMAX 3D formats.
-Despite receiving mixed reviews from critics, the film grossed over $493 million worldwide against a $215 million budget, making it the 13th-highest-grossing film of 2013.
+Oz the Great and Powerful premiered at the El Capitan Theatre in Los Angeles on February 13, 2013, and was released theatrically in the United States on March 8, 2013, in Disney Digital 3-D, RealD 3D and IMAX 3D formats.
+It received mixed reviews from critics and was commercially successful, grossing $493.3 million worldwide and becoming the highest-grossing Oz-related film until Wicked (2024).
 The film won the Phoenix Film Critics Society Award for Best Live Action Family Film and Kunis won the MTV Movie Award for Best Villain for her performance as the Wicked Witch of the West.